Logo: Young Researchers Science Day

 The 1st Young Researchers’ Science Day was a great success!

-Successful premiere of the 1st Young Reasearchers' Science Day at Ulm University!
-The innovative pitch format was very well received by all the people involved and also by the audience, which is why the 2nd Young Researchers' Science Day is also planned for 2022.
+A successful premiere of the 1st Young Researchers’ Science Day at Ulm University!
+The innovative pitch format was very well received by all participants and the audience, making it clear that the Young Researchers’ Science Day will be held again in 2022.

-The video below shows the lecture by Dr. Patrick Honecker on the topic of "Wissenschaft und Kommunikation".
-(Please note: Due to technical problems during the lecture, the video was edited.)
+The following video features a lecture by Dr. Patrick Honecker on “Wissenschaft und Kommunikation”.
+(Note: Due to technical issues during the presentation, the video has been edited)

 f.l.t.r.